Today, at YNAB, we have 42 team members and it is about 41 more than I’m comfortable with.

 We have everyone fill out a bucket list when they first come on, and that kind of helps us get to know new folks a little bit better and give more personal gifts.
 You’re allowed to look at other people’s bucket lists and steal their ideas; that’s just fine.

 All the full-timers get together once a year for a couple days, just to have fun together.
 Sure, we talk shop, but we also play laser tag and spike ball.
 This year it was a huge cabin in the mountains, and the year before that it was Costa Rica.
-I’m not allowed to say where we are going in 2017.
+I’m not allowed to say where we are going next.
 But it’s going to be awesome.
 We also do team meet-ups about every six months or so.
 It allows people to work face-to-face, and get to know each other a little better.
 That can be one of the downsides of remote work—you just don’t connect as quickly—so you have to be intentional about it.
 Which we are.

 We Actually Help People.